Case Setup

 The part is assigned as Monitor Surface and Monitor Surface dialog opens.

-4. From the Monitor Surface dialog, set the Start iteration value to 2519 and the Output interval to 229.
+4. From the Monitor Surface dialog, for the Visual settings, set the Start iteration value to 2519 and the Output frequency to 229.

 5. Close the Monitor Surface Tool by pressing on the green checkmark button on the Monitor Surface micro-dialog.